Tejaswini21nalla/make-me-oo/README.md

 However, his trainer told him that what he did is not Object Oriented programming and asked Shivam to try again.
 - Try to articulate problems with Shivam's OOP solution.
 (Write it somewhere and share it with your trainer)
 - Fork the project and fix the design related problem with Shivam's OOP solution.
 Share that with your trainer too.

+SOLUTION :
+1.Here Point class is just the data class with some fields and crude methods like getters and setters.
+2.Distance and Direction calculator is the class having methods that depend completely on Point class Data.
+3.So move the methods from DistanceAndDirectionCalculator class to point class that contains most of the data used by methods.
+  This makes Point class coherent.